-From 1981 to 1990 Ron, and a crew of ten, worked general construction building log cabins, residential and commercial buildings.
-Throughout this period, he learned of and continued to explore the timber framing craft and the renowned men of the trade.
-In 1990, while building a timber frame home for his brother, Ron met the man who was to become his mentor, Bob Donahue, of Atlantic, PA.
+From 1981 to 1990, Ron Gabany and a 10-member crew worked in general construction building log cabins and residential and commercial buildings.
+Throughout this period, Ron learned about and continued to explore the craft of timber framing and the renowned men of the trade.
+In 1990, while building a timber frame home for his brother, Ron met the man who was to become his mentor, Bob Donahue of Atlantic, PA.
 Due to failing health, Bob had closed his building company, Atlantic Boatworks.
 From those ashes, Atlantic Timberframes was born out of the knowledge, tools and skill passed from Bob to Ron.

-In the late 1970's, Atlantic Boatworks was established by Bob and Tony Donahue of Pittsburgh, PA.
-The Donahues were boat builders by trade with two custom-built sailboats in their possession.
-It was the 70's grass roots era of “Move to the Country and Build Us a Home” so they moved from their urban location in Pittsburgh to a much more rural setting 80 miles north in Atlantic, PA.
-Now that they were in the country, they set out to build their dream home.
+Atlantic Boatworks was established in the late 1970s by Bob and Tony Donahue of Pittsburgh.
+The Donahues were boat builders by trade and owned two custom-built sailboats.
+It was the 70's grass roots era of “Move to the Country and Build Us a Home” so they moved from their urban location to a much more rural setting 80 miles north in Atlantic.
+Now that they were in the country, the Donahues set out to build their dream home.

-Yes, Bob had some big tools for the times, one being a timber joiner built for the Bessimer Railroad in the late 1800's to straighten big timbers used in the construction of railroad cars.
-This tool remains today at the heartbeat of Atlantic’s wood shop and a lasting testament to Pennsylvania’s machinist heritage.
+Yes, Bob had some big tools for the times, one of them a timber joiner built for the Bessemer Railroad in the late 1800s, used to straighten big timbers used in the construction of railroad cars.
+This tool remains in use today at Atlantic’s wood shop and is a lasting testament to Pennsylvania’s machinist heritage.
 The joiner allows us to remove the bow out of milled timbers, just as you would for kitchen cabinets.
-This is the only big tool used by the crew.
-The remainder of the work is all hand crafted.
+This is the only big tool used by the crew, and we proudly complete the rest of the work by hand.